 Though the main idea of this article is employee experience, customer experience can’t be divorced from the conversation.
 Especially when content is so pivotal to employee and customer experience together.

-This self-help reference content has one goal: to quickly give clear answers that are easy to find.
+This self-help learning content has one goal: to quickly give clear answers that are easy to find.

 Your employees might know your product well, but even the most knowledgeable CS agents aren’t all-knowing.
-This means that self-help reference content needs to be navigable for them too.
+This means that self-help learning content needs to be navigable for them too.